 - a.
 Community Networking Services

 - b.
 Community Living and Supports

 - c.
-Individual Goods and Services (in conjunction with at least one other self-directed services)
+Individual Goods and Services (in conjunction with at least one other self-directed services

 - d.
 Natural Supports Education

 - e.
 Respite Services

 - f.
 Supported Employment

-- g.
-Supported Living

-The beneficiary may direct one or all of these services and may receive additional provider directed services that the beneficiary does not choose to self-direct.
-Of the services that the beneficiary chooses to self-direct; all hours of that service must be self-directed.
+The participant may direct one or all of these services and may receive additional provider directed services that the beneficiary does not choose to self-direct.

 Beneficiaries are offered an opportunity to receive an orientation to Individual and Family Directed Services from the Community Navigator at the time of the initial or annual plan.
 The orientation is provided by the Community Navigator.
-The Community Navigator also provides the beneficiary and legally responsible person with a copy of an employer handbook and other educational materials.
-The training and educational materials provide sufficient information to ensure that the beneficiary and-legally responsible person make informed choices about the degree they wish to self-direct services.
-After the training, the beneficiary and # legally responsible person meets with a Care Coordinator.
+The Community Navigator also provides the beneficiary/legally responsible person with a copy of an employer handbook and other educational materials.
+The training and educational materials provide sufficient information to ensure that the beneficiary and/or legally responsible person make informed choices about the degree they wish to self-direct services.
+After the training, the beneficiary and/or legally responsible person meets with a care coordinator.
 The Employer of Record, or managing employer, is identified.
 The Employer of Record, or managing employer, is:

-- a. the adult beneficiary,
+- a. the beneficiary,

 - b. the parent of a minor beneficiary, or

 - c. the guardian of the beneficiary.